-Reading the tea leaves, the Taliban opted to wait out the clock on US withdrawal, correctly convinced that its takeover of Afghanistan was a fait accompli.
+Reading the tea leaves, the Taliban opted to wait out the clock on U.S. withdrawal, correctly convinced that its takeover of Afghanistan was a fait accompli.
 The Taliban, therefore, dragged its feet on entering negotiations and became bolder on the ground, heavily rearming and reclaiming territory at a rapid clip in the months after the Doha agreement.
-This confluence of factors - the Taliban's growing strength, the US's desire to check out, and the Afghan government's increasingly apparent weakness - had a demoralizing effect on the country's military and law enforcement forces, contributing to their <a href="https://www.university.com/university.
+This confluence of factors-the Taliban's growing strength, the U.S.'s desire to check out, and the Afghan government's increasingly apparent weakness-had a demoralizing effect on the country's military and law enforcement forces, contributing to their unwillingness to fight back against the Taliban's rapid retaking of two-thirds of Afghan territory, including the seat of government in Kabul, in August 2021.

 Iranian officials have been cautiously optimistic in the preceding months about the return to power of the Taliban, clinging to hope that today's Taliban is a different beast from the 1998 perpetrator of the Mazar-i-Sharif massacre.
-The marriage of convenience between Iran and the Taliban to repel the US has won Iran some influence with the group that it hopes will endure even after the departure of their common foe.
+The marriage of convenience between Iran and the Taliban to repel the U.S. has won Iran some influence with the group that it hopes will endure even after the departure of their common foe.
 Faced with the challenge of governing Afghanistan's disparate ethnic, sectarian, and tribal factions and seeking to avoid again becoming an internationally isolated pariah, the Taliban has sought in recent months to portray itself as a nationalistic, as opposed to strictly Pashtun, force, capable of inclusive governance.
-As such, it has refrained from persecuting Shia Hazaras, going so far as to appoint a Hazara cleric as a northern district governor.
+As such, it has refrained from persecuting Shi'a Hazaras, going so far as to appoint a Hazara cleric as a northern district governor.

-In the early going following the Taliban's declaration of the Islamic Emirate of Afghanistan, Iran has reached out to the Taliban with an olive branch.
-Newly inaugurated President Ebrahim Raisi issued a statement hailing the US military defeat in which he declared, "Iran backs efforts to restore stability in Afghanistan and, as a neighbouring and brother nation, Iran invites all groups in Afghanistan to reach a national agreement."
+In the early following the Taliban's declaration of the Islamic Emirate of Afghanistan, Iran reached out to the Taliban with an olive branch.
+Newly inaugurated President Ebrahim Raisi issued a statement hailing the U.S. military defeat in which he declared, "Iran backs efforts to restore stability in Afghanistan and, as a neighboring and brother nation, Iran invites all groups in Afghanistan to reach a national agreement."
 By invoking "all groups," Raisi was signaling Tehran's willingness to work with the Taliban.

-When the Taliban was the major proximate threat on Iran's doorstep, Tehran aligned with its primary adversary, the US, to remove it from power.
-Iran evinced a similar pragmatic streak when it feared military encirclement by the US, cooperating with its former foe, the Taliban, to expel the US Iran's strategy of hedging by supporting the Afghan government and multiple opposition factions, including the Taliban, appears to have paid off in the short-term, but the long-term prognosis is far from ideal for Tehran.
-While Iran only played a minor supporting role in the Taliban's resurgence, the US withdrawal from Afghanistan-Iran's core objective in Afghanistan-marks a major victory for Iran's low-investment proxy warfare strategy.
+When the Taliban was the major proximate threat on Iran's doorstep, Tehran aligned with its primary adversary, the U.S., to remove it from power.
+Iran evinced a similar pragmatic streak when it feared military encirclement by the U.S., cooperating with its former foe, the Taliban, to expel the U.S. Iran's strategy of hedging by supporting the Afghan government and multiple opposition factions, including the Taliban, appears to have paid off in the short-term, but the long-term prognosis is far from ideal for Tehran.
+While Iran only played a minor supporting role in the Taliban's resurgence, the U.S. withdrawal from Afghanistan-Iran's core objective in Afghanistan-marks a major victory for Iran's low-investment proxy warfare strategy.
 As the Taliban finds its footing, it is not likely to instigate hostilities with Iran.
-Over time, however, old enmities are likely to resurface, especially as drugs, terrorism, and refugees spill over into Iran as a byproduct of the restoration of Taliban rule.
+Over time, however, old enmities will resurface, especially as drugs, terrorism, and refugees spill over into Iran as a byproduct of restoring the Taliban rule.